Medical Health Tests >> Biophysical Profile

-What is a biophysical profile
+What is a Biophysical Profile?

 A biophysical profile (BPP) is a test done during pregnancy to measure the health of the fetus (unborn baby).
 It includes a nonstress test, along with electronic fetal heart monitoring and fetal ultrasound.
 The tests measure and give a biophysical profile of five areas - the heart rate, movement, muscle tone, breathing and the quantity of amniotic fluid surrounding the fetus.